Allison family

-The Allison family were a Canadian family of 1st-class passengers on board the RMS Titanic, which struck an iceberg and sank on April 15, 1912.
+The Allison family was a Canadian family of first-class passengers on board the RMS Titanic, which struck an iceberg and sank on 15 April 1912.

-The family consisted of Hudson Joshua Creighton Allison (December 9, 1881 – April 15, 1912); his wife, Bess Waldo Allison (née Daniels; November 14, 1886 – April 15, 1912); their daughter, Helen Loraine Allison (June 5, 1909 – April 15, 1912); and son, Hudson Trevor Allison (May 7, 1911 – August 7, 1929).
+The family consisted of Hudson Joshua Creighton Allison (9 December 1881 – 15 April 1912); his wife, Bess Waldo Allison (née Daniels; 14 November 1886 – 15 April 1912); their daughter, Helen Loraine Allison (5 June 1909 – 15 April 1912); and son, Hudson Trevor Allison (7 May 1911 – 7 August 1929).
 Of the family, only Trevor survived.

 History

 The Allison family, bound for Montreal, booked first-class passage on the Titanic.
 They boarded the ship in Southampton along with four servants: a maid, Sarah Daniels (no relation to Bess); a nurse, Alice Cleaver; a cook, Amelia Mary "Mildred" Brown; and a butler, George Swane.
 Hudson and Bess occupied cabin C-22, Sarah and Loraine occupied C-24, and Alice and Trevor occupied C-26.
-Two second-class cabins were also booked for George and Mildred.
+Two second-class cabins were booked for George and Mildred.

 Hudson and Bess were dining companions with Major Arthur Godfrey Peuchen.
 At dinner on 14 April, they brought Loraine to the dining room with them so she could see how pretty it was.